 FRAS from Safe Life Defense

-Safe Life Defense unveiled its solution to the rifle threat with the Flexible Rifle Armor System or FRAS.
-They put one on me as we were talking.
-It was a size bigger but it fit and covered my entire torso like a traditional concealable soft vest.
+Safe Life Defense unveiled its solution to the rifle threat with the Flexible Rifle Armor System (FRAS).
+As you can see below, they put one on our own 50SoFDE as they were talking.
+As he explained it later, “It was a size bigger but it fit and covered my entire torso like a traditional concealable soft vest.
 The difference that I could feel was a little added weight and thickness, a small price to pay for what it’s capable of.
 Just as it says in its name, it is a rifle system that is designed to defeat 5.56×45 and will also stop 7.62×39.
-A full NIJ level III is also available.
+A full NIJ level III is also available.”

-The medium-sized FRAS weighs in at 16 pounds and it is fully distributed well.
-I didn’t take off the vest until it was time to shake hands and say goodbye to the guys at the booth and it just felt like a slightly heavier vest, it certainly didn’t feel like it was 16 pounds on me.
+“The medium-sized FRAS weighs in at 16 pounds and it is fully distributed well.
+I didn’t take off the vest until it was time to shake hands and say goodbye to the guys at the booth and it just felt like a slightly heavier vest, it certainly didn’t feel like it was 16 pounds on me.”